Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 30: Nicer tables
 The employee table looks nicer now.
 I will fix up the other two tables next.

+### Commit 31: Tables Finished
+All tables are formatted now